-Guernsey in principle meets the requirements regarding the availability and access to MAP under the Action 14 Minimum Standard.
-It provides access to MAP in eligible cases in principle, although it has since 1 January 2016 not received any MAP requests from taxpayers.
+Guernsey meets almost all requirements regarding the availability and access to MAP under the Action 14 Minimum Standard.
+It provides access to MAP in all eligible cases although it has since 1 January 2016 not received any MAP requests from taxpayers.
 Furthermore, Guernsey has in place a documented bilateral consultation process for those situations in which its competent authority considers the objection raised by taxpayers in a MAP request as not justified.
 Finally, Guernsey has clear and comprehensive guidance on the availability of MAP and how it applies this procedure in practice.

-Concerning the average time needed to close MAP cases, the MAP statistics for Guernsey for the period 2016-20 are as follows:
+Concerning the average time needed to close MAP cases, the MAP statistics for Guernsey for the period 2016-18 are as follows:

-2016-20 Opening inventory 1/1/2016 Cases started Cases closed End Inventory 31/12/2020 Average time to close cases (in months)
+2016-18 Opening inventory 1/1/2016 Cases started Cases closed End inventory 31/12/2018 Average time to close cases (in months)

 Attribution/allocation cases 0 0 0 0 n.a.

 Other cases 0 1 1 0 3.81

 Total 0 1 1 0 3.81

-The average time taken for resolving MAP cases for post-2015 cases follows the MAP Statistics Reporting Framework.
+^{}The average time taken for resolving MAP cases for post-2015 cases follows the MAP Statistics Reporting Framework.
 There were no pre-2016 cases pending on 1 January 2016.

-As mentioned previously, during the 2016-20 period, Guernsey has only been involved in one "other" MAP case that was submitted to its treaty partner who considered the objection raised by the taxpayer as not justified.
-The case concerned a post-2015 case and was closed within the pursued 24-month average.

-Guernsey meets in principle all the other requirements under the Action 14 Minimum Standard in relation to the resolution of MAP cases.
-Guernsey's competent authority operates fully independently from the audit function of the tax authorities and the performance indicators used are appropriate to perform the MAP function.
+As mentioned previously, during the 2016-18 period, Guernsey has only been involved in one "other" MAP case that was submitted to its treaty partner who considered the objection raised by the taxpayer as not justified.
+Guernsey meets in principle all of the other requirements under the Action 14 Minimum Standard in relation to the resolution of MAP cases.